-Q.1 Do postsecondary remedial/learning support or technical diploma-level courses (such as the TCSG's Fundamentals of English) taken while in high school fulfill an English unit of the USG's Required High School Curriculum (RHSC)?

-A. A postsecondary English course completed through Dual Enrollment may satisfy an English unit of the USG's RHSC if the course is college-level and degree-level.
-Remedial/learning support courses and technical diploma-level courses do not satisfy any unit of the USG's RHSC.

-Q.2 I attend a Georgia public high school and would like to take either Literary Types/Composition or Contemporary Literature/Composition.
-Do either of these courses count as an RHSC English unit?

-A. Yes, both of these courses are approved RHSC English units.
-Students should be aware that the Georgia Department of Education only allows Literary Types/Composition and Contemporary Literature/Composition to count as elective ELA credit.
-Students interested in taking either course should be sure they stay on track for meeting graduation requirements.

-Q.3.
-Do high school ESOL courses (23.091, 23.092, 23.093, 23.094, 23.095, 23.096) satisfy any of the USG's RHSC English units?
-A. The Georgia Department of Education (GADOE) and the USG work collaboratively to determine the Georgia high school courses appropriate to satisfy the RHSC units.
-For a course to be approved for inclusion on the Staying on Course document, the GADOE must first submit the course information, including the course standards, to the USG.
-This information is then reviewed by the appropriate Board of Regent's Academic Advisory Committee and the courses approved by the committee are added to the document.
-Since the ESOL courses do not have established standards at this time, they have not been reviewed by the Board of Regent's Academic Advisory Committee for English and therefore have not been approved.
+- Q.1 Do college remedial/learning support or technical diploma-level courses (such as Fundamentals of English offered by the Technical College System of Georgia (TCSG)) taken while in high school fulfill an English unit of the USG's RHSC? - A. A college English course completed through Dual Enrollment may satisfy a RHSC English unit if the course is college-level and degree-level.
+Remedial/learning support courses and technical diploma-level courses do not satisfy a unit of the RHSC. - Q.2 I attend a Georgia public high school and would like to take Literary Types/Composition or Contemporary Literature/Composition.
+Do either of these courses count as a RHSC English unit? - A. Both of these courses are approved RHSC English units but students should be aware that the GaDOE only allows these courses to count as elective ELA credit.
+Students interested in taking either course should be sure they stay on track for meeting high school graduation requirements. - Q.3.
+Do high school ESOL courses (23.091, 23.092, 23.093, 23.094, 23.095, 23.096) satisfy any of the USG's RHSC English units? - A. The GaDOE and the USG work collaboratively to determine the high school courses appropriate to satisfy the RHSC units.
+For a course to be approved for inclusion on this document, the GaDOE must first submit the course information, including course standards, to the USG.
+This information is then reviewed by the appropriate USG Academic Advisory Committee and the courses approved by the committee are added to this document.
+Since the ESOL courses do not have established standards at this time, they have not been reviewed by the USG and therefore have not been approved. - Q4.
+I'm participating in GaDOE's CTAE+ program and will complete a CTAE pathway focused on English Language Arts (ELA).
+Upon completion of the pathway, I will receive an ELA credit that will satisfy my 4th ELA unit for high school graduation.
+Will that course count as a 4th English for the USG's RHSC?

+A. The 4th math, science, and ELA units earned through the CTAE+ program do not satisfy a unit of the USG's RHSC.